pluralsight/guides/in-review/software-engineering-best-practices/getting-started-with-selenium-and-sauce-labs/article.md

 driver.findElement(By.id("editor_1-1")).sendKeys("The music video for Rihanna's song **American Oxygen** depicts various moments from American history, including the inauguration of Barack Obama.");
 ```

-Here's the Selenium IDE command that does the same:
+Here's the Selenium IDE command that accomplishes the same task:
 ```
 type    id=editor_1-1    The music video for Rihanna's song **American Oxygen** depicts various moments from American history, including the inauguration of Barack Obama.
 ```